See the world and experience college study in another country!

-With programs in 23 countries in all parts of the globe, most offered in English, Utica College is your passport to study abroad opportunities, broadening your horizons and preparing you to take your place in the 21st century global economy.
+With programs in all parts of the globe, most offered in English, Utica University is your passport to study abroad opportunities, broadening your horizons and preparing you to take your place in the 21st century global economy.

-Note: For students outside of the United States seeking study abroad opportunities at Utica College, please visit our Inbound Study Abroad page.
+Note: For students outside of the United States seeking study abroad opportunities at Utica University, please visit our Inbound Study Abroad page.

 Why Study Abroad?

 Experiencing college study in another country broadens your horizons and prepares you for rewarding career opportunities in the global marketplace.
-Utica College offers study abroad programs in over 20 countries in all parts of the globe.
+Utica University offers study abroad programs in all parts of the globe.
 Courses in most programs are offered in English, although many programs also offer the opportunity to study in the language of the country.

 Students in any major are eligible to study abroad, and may enroll in courses that fulfill their Core, major, minor or elective requirements.
 While some majors may be highly structured, study abroad is still possible with early planning.
 Core requirements in the social sciences, general electives, and language courses are particularly suited to study abroad.
-Students should work with their academic advisors to develop a plan of study that incorporates a semester or summer abroad into their degree program.
+Students should work with their Academic Advisor and Success Coach to develop a plan of study that incorporates a semester or summer abroad into their degree program.
 Students should also meet with their Academic Advisor or Success Coach for assistance and approval in selecting classes to be taken while abroad.

-Students participating in an approved Utica College program are able to apply most financial aid and scholarship awards to the study abroad program costs.
-Students studying abroad are registered for 12 credits of FST380/490 during their time abroad.
+Students participating in an approved Utica University program are able to apply most financial aid and scholarship awards to the study abroad program costs.
+Students studying abroad are enrolled in 12 credits of FST380/490 during their time abroad.
 Upon receipt of their study abroad transcript, the student's record will be updated to reflect the specific courses, grades and credits earned while abroad.
 Grades earned in study abroad programs are included in GPA calculations.

-- For a list of available study abroad scholarships, scroll to the bottom of this page.
+- For a list of available study abroad scholarships, visit our scholarships page

 - For information on semester or summer abroad scholarships, contact us.